Save a Workbook in PowerPivot

 If you save your file to SharePoint, you can use any of the three Excel 2010 file formats that support PowerPivot data, and your reports and data will be visible in the PowerPivot Gallery.

-For more information about working with PowerPivot files on SharePoint, see Share Data from PowerPivot.
+For more information about working with PowerPivot files on SharePoint, see Share Data with PowerPivot.

 Saving to Excel Services